← Recent work

 Outcome

 The project produced a working prototype, an MVP, and a credible 1.0 release-candidate path in weeks.
 More importantly, it made the next decision clearer: what was worth hardening, what needed more testing, and where the product still depended on human review.
+It is now in private beta at scenefiend.app.

 What this means for small teams